Kawakami, Nara: Climate

 Kawakami has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Kawakami is 11.1 °C. The average annual rainfall is 2422 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 22.3 °C, and lowest in January, at around -0.4 °C.

 Demographics

-Per Japanese census data, the population of Kawakami is as shown below: Between 1991 and 2016, no families in Sogio district had a birth.
+Per Japanese census data, the population of Kawakami is as shown below.
+In the quarter century between 1991 and 2016, no birth had been recorded in the Sogio district of Kawakami village.

 History

 The area of Kawakami was part of ancient Yamato Province.
 The discovery of the Miyanohira ruins (submerged under the Otaki Dam), believed to date back to the Jomon period, proves that the area of Kawakami has been inhabited since ancient times.
 The village of Kawakami was established on April 1, 1889, with the creation of the modern municipalities system.